ibm-cloud-docs/app-configuration/ac-manage-workflow.md

 1. Enter the **Client secret** required for authenticating the *Client ID* provided earlier.

-1. Enter the approval **Group ID** defined in ServiceNow.
-The approval Group ID will contain set of people who are authorized to approve the Change Requests created in the ServiceNow workflow.
+1. Enter the approval **Group Name** defined in ServiceNow.
+The approval Group Name will contain set of people who are authorized to approve the Change Requests created in the ServiceNow workflow.

 1. Set the Change request expiration time (in hours).
 Minimum 1 to maximum 999 hours.